COMMENT: The Uruguay forward is inching closer to signing for the Catalan club from Liverpool this summer, but what role will he fill at Camp Nou?

 With Alexis Sanchez still considering his future and looking likely to leave Camp Nou this summer, Suarez will join Lionel Messi and Neymar in a trident formed by South America's three most-feared forwards.

 In terms of his footballing abilities, Suarez ticks all the boxes for Barca.
 The former Ajax striker is 27, approaching what should be his prime, and can feature in a number of positions.
-Comfortable in the center forward role, where he struck 31 goals for Liverpool in the Premier League last season, the Uruguayan can also operate as a support striker or on either flank.
+Comfortable in the centre-forward role, where he struck 31 goals for Liverpool in the Premier League last season, the Uruguayan can also operate as a support striker or on either flank.
 He has the ability to drop deep, roam free, dribble from an inside forward role or act as a playmaker.

 "Luis Suarez is the best striker in the world," Diego Maradona said before the World Cup.
 And Liverpool goalkeeper Pepe Reina, speaking in May, added: "He's a superstar who can play in a number of different positions.
 He has it all.
 I'd recommend [to] any team in the world that they should sign him."